 Cleave Unto the Covenants Which Thou Hast Made

-Thank you very much.
-I prayed this morning that today in our devotional that you would feel how much Heavenly Father loves you and as we have heard this beautiful testimony and this wonderful musical number from the choir I certainly felt of Heavenly Father’s love and spirit today and hope you can feel that.
-I am just so very grateful.
-For that I am grateful that you would come, thanks for making your way over here today on a cold day.
-A number of years ago I actually had the privilege of teaching institute at the LDS Business College it was just for a short time but I loved that time and it has caused me, as I have thought about this, to be really excited to be with you today.
-I really love this college and its mission.
-I’m also grateful to be with President Kusch and your administration and instructors, and to be with my friends who serve as your institute teachers.
+I’m excited to be with you today.
+I love this college and its mission.
+I’m grateful to be with President Kusch and your administration and instructors, and to be with my friends who serve as your institute teachers.
 They are all wonderful people and disciples of Jesus Christ.
-Just thought I would mention, I know you will learn a lot from classes, but you can also learn a lot from watching the great people who work here so won’t miss out on that part of your education.
+You will learn a lot in your classes, but you can also learn a lot from watching the great people who work here so don’t miss that part of your education.

-So we have limited time we have I want to jump right in to what we will be doing.
-I hope that you have brought your scriptures, I’m sure you have because you brought your phones.
-I really loved seeing your journals and some of your scriptures, but I hope you will have your scriptures close at hand we are going to jump right into this and you will need your scriptures.
-I want to start in section 25 of the Doctrine and Covenants which is a revelation given to the prophet Joseph Smith for his wife Emma.
+With the limited time we have I want to jump right in.
+We’re going to be in the scriptures so will you have them ready?
+I want to start in section 25 of the Doctrine and Covenants which is a revelation given through the prophet Joseph Smith for his wife Emma.

 As you can imagine, she must have suffered greatly and had many questions about how best to respond to what she was experiencing.
 It is also reasonable to think that, as she watched Joseph, she may have wondered about her own role in work of the Lord.
 In this context, during a time of great uncertainty, anxiety and disappointment, Joseph sought and received revelation on her behalf.
-A portion of what the Lord revealed to Emma is recorded in section 25 in the Doctrine and Covenants.
-Will you look at that with me?
+A portion of what the Lord revealed to Emma is recorded in section 25 of the Doctrine and Covenants.
+Will you look that up?
 Knowing the context of this revelation, consider for a minute why the Lord would say what he did.
 The Lord’s instruction to Emma includes 2 verses that I would like to read.
 First, Verse 10.
-Which says “Verily I say unto thee that thou shalt lay aside the things of this world & seek for the things of a better.”
-And then jump down to the second verse, verse 13.
+“Verily I say unto thee that thou shalt lay aside the things of this world & seek for the things of a better.”
+And Secondly, verse 13.
 “Wherefore, lift up thy heart and rejoice, and cleave unto the covenants which thou hast made.”

 I don’t know that we can fully appreciate what Emma was going through and we can’t know for sure what she was thinking, but on some level each of us can relate to her situation when we ask questions like, “What do I do when life is hard and things aren’t going the way I planned?” or “Where do I fit in and what is my role and purpose in the work of the Lord?”